healthy-chicken-saladeers/rag_detective/README.md

 **Project**
 To develop an application that uses Retrieval Augmented Generation (RAG) with an LLM to create a chatbot that can answer specific questions about a company through the complete knowledge of all the information available publicly on their website in a manner that’s more specific and insightful than using a search engine.

+### Quick Review: Fine-tuning BERT with Financial data for sentiment analysis

+One of the challenges faced in financial sentiment analysis is the limited availability of quality annotated training data.
+We used the `financial_phrasebank` dataset, which draws attention to the potential influences of annotator consensus on sentiment predictions.
+A curated collection of 4846 sentences from English financial news, the dataset is categorized into three sentiment classes: Neutral, Positive, and Negative.
+Notably, it provides varying configurations based on degrees of annotator agreement, spanning from 50% to a complete consensus.

+The annotations, derived from a diverse group of 16 financial professionals and students, revealed an interesting trend: as the degree of annotator consensus increased, so did the model's performance.
+However, this observation carried a bias, suggesting that sentences with clearer sentiments—due to higher annotator agreement—might be inherently easier to predict.

 ### Debiasing the data

 In the last milestone, we focused on fine-tuning a BERT classifier on financial sentiment analysis using the `financial_phrasebank` dataset.
 However, there are potential biases in the performance due to the varying levels of annotator consensus in sentiment labeling.